 Paderewski was a “fantastic pianist first all, and a fantastic diplomat and statesmen,” Ptaszyńska said.
 As the country’s second prime minister, he worked to re-establish Poland’s independence and signed the Treaty of Versailles, restoring Greater Poland and Pomerania to Poland.
 Even if you think you don’t know Paderewski’s music, you’re likely familiar with some of his work.
 He was the editor of the works of Chopin published in 1949, a monumental contribution to musicians everywhere.
 Of all of his music, many know the Minuet in G “that everybody has to play in middle school and elementary school,” Ptaszyńska said.
 But, she recommends listening to his only opera, Manru, and his Violin Sonata, Op.
 13, which she describes as “absolutely brilliant.”

-Grażyna Bacewicz was an “outstanding violinist and pianist,” Ptaszyńska said, who was “very popular and well-known especially after World War II, when her music was suddenly noticed by people all over Europe.”
-Growing up in the pre-war Poland, “her techniques were… not so avant-garde.
+Grażyna Bacewicz was an “outstanding violinist and pianist,” Ptaszyńska said, who was “very popular and well-known especially after World War II when her music was suddenly noticed by people all over Europe.”
+Growing up in pre-war Poland, “her techniques were… not so avant-garde.
 Her middle period was sort of neo-classical.
-But after the War, she used new sonorities and techniques.
+But after the war, she used new sonorities and techniques.
 She tried to do all the new things in her late works.”
-Of all Bacewicz’s works, Ptaszyńska recommends giving her Caprices a listen.
+Of all of Bacewicz’s works, Ptaszyńska recommends giving her Caprices a listen.

 Witold Lutosławski (1913-1994)